A quantum waveguide with Aharonov Bohm magnetic field

 On the other hand, the results on the discrete spectrum of a magnetic Schr\"{o}dinger operator in waveguide-type domains are scarce.
 A planar quantum waveguide with constant magnetic field and a potential well is studied in \cite{PPB}, where it was proved that if the potential well is purely attractive, then at least one bound state will appear for any value of the magnetic field.
-Stability of the bottom of the spectrum of a magnetic Schr\"{o}dinger operator was also studied in \cite{TW}.
-Magnetic field influence on the Dirichlet-Neumann structures was analyzed in \cite{Borisov13,Olendski2}, the first dealing with a smooth compactly supported field as well as with the Aharonov-Bohm field in a two dimensional strip and second with perpendicular homogeneous magnetic field in the quasi dimensional.
+Stability of the bottom of the spectrum of a magnetic Schr\"{o}dinger operator was also studied in \cite{EK,TW}.
+Moreover their influence on the Dirichlet-Neumann structures was analyzed in \cite{Borisov13,Olendski2}, the first dealing with a smooth compactly supported field as well as with the Aharonov-Bohm field in a two dimensional strip and the second with perpendicular homogeneous field in the quasi dimensional.

-Despite numerous investigations of quantum waveguides during last few years, many questions remain to be answered, this concerns, in particulier, effects of external fields. most attention has been paid to magnitec fields, either perpendicular to the waveguides plane or threaded through the tube, while the influence of the an Aharonov-Bohm magnetic field alone remained mostly untreated.
+Despite numerous investigations of quantum waveguides during last few years, many questions remain to be answered.
+This concerns, in particular, effects of external fields.
+Most attention has been paid to magnetic fields, either perpendicular to the waveguides plane or threaded through the tube.
+While the influence of the Aharonov-Bohm field alone remained mostly untreated.

 In their celebrated 1959 paper \cite{AB} Aharonov and Bohm pointed out that while the fundamental equations of motion in classical mechanics can always be expressed in terms of field alone, in quantum mechanics the canonical formalism is necessary, and as a result, the potentials cannot be eliminated from the basic equations.
-They proposed several experiments and showed that an electron can be influenced by the potentials even if no fields acts upon it.
+They proposed several experiments and showed that an electron can be influenced by the potentials even if no field acts upon it.
 More precisely, in a field-free multiply-connected region of space, the physical properties of a system depend on the potentials through the gauge-invariant quantity $\oint \mathbf{A} dl$, where $\mathbf{A}$ represents the vector potential.
 Moreover, the Aharonov-Bohm effect only exists in {\textbf{the multiply-connected region of space}.
 The Aharonov-Bohm experiment allows in principle to measure the decomposition into homotopy classes of the quantum mechanical propagator.